lawrennd/snippets/_information-game/includes/axiomatically-distinguished-trajectory.md

 \subsection{Axiomatically Distinguished}

+\narration{Now I want to say what the dynamics of this game look like.
+I want to choose the dynamics that maximise entropy production, subject to the conservation constraint.
+The motivation is the no-barber idea: without external structure, there's no privileged reference, so I should select the dynamics that most efficiently increase entropy.
+In the Fisher information geometry, the most efficient direction is the natural gradient of entropy.
 \notes{The direction of maximum entropy ascent is the unique steepest-ascent direction in the Fisher (Riemannian) metric.
 No external structure — no Hamiltonian, no clock, no spatial coordinates — is needed to specify it.
 Within the inaccessible game framework, this trajectory is *axiomatically distinguished*: uniquely identifiable under the stated axioms, without introducing external structure [@Lawrence-inaccessible25].}

 \slides{